Chichigami/wikipediagame/README.md

-# wikipediagame
+# The Wikipedia Game Extension

 Start at one topic and end at another
-Daily changes
+Daily challenges (maybe a calendar?)
-Global Leaderboard
+Global Leaderboard on some website
+Local leaderboard
 Cheat detection
 Most likely will be an extension